skalenetwork/universal-cli/README.md

 - No retries, dry runs and balance checks for transactions
 - No data formatting - only raw data from smart contracts
 - No gas estimation (8m for all transactions)
+- No pre-built binary and no pip package (yet)

 ## Usage